-Group exhibitions include Cob Gallery Anniversary Show, Camden, London, UK (2022); Dancing in Dark Times, Pippi Houldsworth Gallery, London, UK (2021); W1 Curates x Artsy | Black History Month, Flannels flagship store, London, UK (2021); Tête à Tête, Kristin Hjellegjerde Gallery, Nevlunghavn, Norway (2021); IRL, Unit London, London (2020); All the Days and Nights, Kristin Hjellegjerde Gallery, London (2020); Ruskin Degree Shows at the Ruskin School of Art in Oxford (2019), New College Arts Week Exhibition at Warden’s Barn, New College, Oxford (2019), ‘Ensemble Fictions’ Brown’s Café, Oxford (2019), Cass Art Festival at OXO Tower Wharf, London (2017), National Open Art: Mercers’ Hall, London and Pallant House Gallery, Chichester (2016), Artsdepot Annual Exhibition at Artsdepot, London (2016), Royal Society of Portrait Painters, Mall Galleries, London (2016), BP Portrait Awards, National Portrait Gallery, London, Scottish Portrait Gallery, Edinburgh, Ulster Museum, Belfast (2015), Royal Academy Online Summer exhibitor (2014), Royal Academy Online Summer exhibitor (2013).
+Group exhibitions include Cob Gallery Anniversary Show, Camden, London, UK (2022); Dancing in Dark Times, Pippi Houldsworth Gallery, London, UK (2021); W1 Curates x Artsy | Black History Month, Flannels flagship store, London, UK (2021); Tête à Tête, Kristin Hjellegjerde Gallery, Nevlunghavn, Norway (2021); IRL, Unit London, London (2020); All the Days and Nights, Kristin Hjellegjerde Gallery, London (2020); Ruskin Degree Shows; Ruskin School of Art in Oxford (2019); New College Arts Week Exhibition, Warden’s Barn, New College, Oxford (2019); Ensemble Fictions, Brown’s Café, Oxford (2019); Cass Art Festival, OXO Tower Wharf, London (2017); National Open Art, Mercers’ Hall, London and Pallant House Gallery, Chichester (2016); Artsdepot Annual Exhibition, Artsdepot, London (2016); Royal Society of Portrait Painters, Mall Galleries, London (2016); BP Portrait Awards, National Portrait Gallery, London, Scottish Portrait Gallery, Edinburgh, Ulster Museum, Belfast (2015); Royal Academy Online Summer exhibitor (2014) and Royal Academy Online Summer exhibitor (2013).